-The allowance made for medical managers' expenses and the allowance for seniority premiums are 223 thousand euros.
+The allowance made for medical managers' expenses and the allowance for seniority premiums are 687 thousand euros.

-Interest expense comes to 4,154 thousand euros and respectively include 2,062 thousand euros and 2,092 thousand euros of interest expense accrued on subordinated loans stipulated by the Banca Sella Group and the shareholder HDI International AG (former Talanx International AG).
+Interest expense comes to 4,153 thousand euros and respectively include 2,061 thousand euros and 2,092 thousand euros of interest expense accrued on subordinated loans stipulated by the Banca Sella Group and the shareholder HDI International AG.